C2SM/icon-vis/README.md

 	ds.elat.attrs['bounds'] = 'elat_bnds'

 The function `combine_grid_information` in the [grid.py](/modules/grid.py) sets the bounds attributes (among others) while merging the required grid data with the dataset.

+### Plotting GRIB/NETCDF ICON Data

+#### NETCDF

+NETCDF data often has everything you need to plot the data using psyplot, but sometimes it doesnt.
+For example the data could be missing the grid data, which is required for plotting.
+In this case the grid information can be added using the `combine_grid_information` function in the grid module.
+You just need to provide the location to the corresponding grid file.
+If you still have trouble plotting, check that the encoding coordinates for the variable you want to plot are set correctly - see [Plotting Derived Variables](#plotting-derived-variables) for more information.

+#### GRIB

+To open GRIB data using psyplot or xarray, you will need to use the `cfgrib` engine. eg:

+	ds =  psy.open_dataset(icon_grib_file, engine='cfgrib', backend_kwargs={'indexpath': '', 'errors': 'ignore'})

+GRIB data does not contain the grid information.
+This needs to be merged, and can be done using the `combine_grid_information` function in the grid module.
+You can provide either the file locations or xarray datasets to this function.
+This also sets the encoding coordinates as required.

+The `cfgrib` engine relies on an eccodes installation.
+The easiest way to set up your environment with the required dependencies for cfgrib is to use the [Conda](#conda-environment) setup.

 # Trouble shooting
 1. The psyplot library needs the boundary variables (clon_bnds, clat_bnds).
 If they are not in the nc file, the information needs to be added with a grid file.
 The error is likely to be: *ValueError: Can only plot 2-dimensional data!*